wavesplatform/waves-lessons/EN/How Waves Works/f. What is a dApp And dApp Creation/lesson.md

 There are 2 optional elements:

 - **<ins>Verifier function</ins>**:<br>
-    By default, every dApp has a built-in verifier function that verifies if an order or a transaction were signed by this account.<br>
+    By default, every dApp has a built-in verifier function that verifies if an order or a transaction was signed by this account.<br>
     A verifier function cannot be invoked externally, i.e. another user cannot invoke it the same way as a callable function.<br>
     Likewise, you may also add an additional verifier function.<br>
     In the example below the verifier function allows transfer transactions and denies orders and other transaction types.<br>